 - If marketing expense was $200,000, the company got a negative ROMI of 50%.
 That is, each $1 invested in marketing produced 50 cents in additional profit.

 - If marketing expense was $100,000, the company broke even.
 The ROMI is zero.
-(Note: companies that enter or build a new market may consider that investment worthwhile, nonetheless.)
+(Note: companies that enter or build a new market often consider that investment necessary and worthwhile, nonetheless.)

 - If marketing expense was $50,000, the ROMI is 100%.
 Marketing produced $2 of incremental profit for each $1 invested in marketing.